 Credit points: 15

-In this subject students will be introduced to the fundamental principles of communication systems.
-The subject will focus on the properties of signals and noise, Fourier analysis, linear systems and lossless transmission, modulation techniques, typical communications systems, such as radio broadcasting and transmitters/receivers.
-Other topics include error correction code, time division multiplexing and frequency division multiplexing.
-The subject will also introduce students to IEEE communications standards and the state-of-the-art communication systems, and challenges faced by engineers, governments, policy setters and companies/organisations
+In this unit students will focus on the properties of signals and noise, Fourier analysis, linear systems and lossless transmission, linear and exponential modulation techniques, typical communications systems, such as radio broadcasting, receivers.
+Other topics include pulse code modulation, time division multiplexing and frequency division multiplexing.
+Also included is transmission line theory including distributed circuit analysis, characteristic impedance and sinusoidal waves on transmission lines.

 Available to Study Abroad StudentsYes